DexrnZacAttack/libLCE/README.md

 - [Offroaders123](https://github.com/offroaders123)
 - [Legacy Edition Console Modding & Research](https://discord.gg/WGJDybEWJF)

-# Note
+# Legal Notice
-This repo is not affiliated with Minecraft, Microsoft, Mojang, or any of their subsidiaries
+This repo is not affiliated with Mojang Studios nor Microsoft.
+Minecraft is a trademark of Mojang Studios and Microsoft.